 Probation Violation Attorney in El Paso

 If you plead guilty, many times you will have the option of receiving probation in lieu of jail time.
-Even though you’ll be out of jail, probation requires that you follow a set of court ordered rules and regulations under the supervision of your probation officer.
-If you do not follow these court appointed rules you run the risk of violating probation and becoming incarcerated again.
+Even though you’ll be out of jail, probation requires that you follow a set of court-ordered rules and regulations under the supervision of your probation officer.
+If you do not follow these court appointed rules you run the risk of probation violation and becoming incarcerated again.
 For example, if you leave the state, use drugs or are part of another crime while on probation, this may count as a violation.
 It all depends on your probation’s specific orders.

 In some cases, offenders have the option of deferred adjudication.
 This option is often more positive than probation.
 Upon finishing your deferred adjudication term, you will not have a conviction on your record.
 Please call the Aranda Law Firm for further information on deferred adjudication.